12 Bartenders Name The Best Bourbons For Whiskey Highballs This May

 Why This Bottle?

 Old Grand-Dad Bonded is great for highballs.
 Spicy and full-flavored, it holds up to that amount of dilution.
 The flavors are enhanced, and the underlying flavors of baking spices and vanilla come out.
-For a bold and delicate cocktail.

 Russell’s Reserve 10